sidousidou/BigraphER/README.md

 #### Guides and tutorials

-A tutorial is available online at
+A tutorial is available online at <http://hidden/bigrapher.html>.
-<http://www.dcs.gla.ac.uk/~michele/bigrapher.html>.
-A more extensive guide is
-available in PDF format as [technical report][tech].

 #### API documentation